 Are People’s Opinions Holding You Back?

 Studies show there’s a reward center that’s activated when we’re given a compliment.
-Even if you just sense other people’s recognition of your hard work, your brain fires up those same reward centers.
+Even if you sense other people’s recognition of your hard work, your brain fires up those same reward centers.

 Problems can arise when we start pivoting our lifestyles to fit other people’s expectations.
 We give others power over our lives and how we should live it.
-Consequently, we lose out on being who we truly are.
+Consequently, we lose out on being who we indeed are.

 How Can I Stop Worrying About What People Think?

-If you find yourself in any version of this reality, then it’s time to step up and take some actionable steps.
+If you find yourself in any version of this reality, it’s time to step up and take some actionable steps.
 You owe it to yourself to share the real you with the world.
 They don’t know what they’re missing!
-The real you is best you.
+The real you is the best you.
 It’s the you that the world is waiting for.

 4 Simple, Yet Effective, Ways To Help You Break the Vicious Cycle of What Others Think of You: